MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-email.md

 - If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
 - A dedicated Office 365 email account for the bot.
 - Permission to grant the bot `Mail.ReadWrite` and `Mail.Send` access.
-For more information, see [Understanding Azure AD application consent experiences](/azure/active-directory/develop/application-consent-experience).
+For more information, see [Understanding Entra ID application consent experiences](/azure/active-directory/develop/application-consent-experience).

 > [!NOTE]
 > You shouldn't use your own personal email accounts for bots, as every message sent to that email account will be forwarded to the bot.
 This can result in the bot inappropriately sending a response to a sender.
 For this reason, bots should only use dedicated M365 email accounts.